Animals, people rescue each other in heartfelt docuseries

 “What the series is about is people rescuing animals, and animals rescuing people,” said Oscar-winning documentarian Bill Guttentag (”Twin Towers,” “You Don’t Have to Die”), one of the big names behind this small gift of touching and quirky stories.

-The other: Oscar-nominated filmmaker Richard Linklater (“About a Boy”), who acknowledges that a documentary is a rare venture for him.
+The other: Oscar-nominated filmmaker Richard Linklater (“Boyhood”), who acknowledges that a documentary is a rare venture for him.
 But he sees a connection to his films, which include “School of Rock” and the bookend romances “Before Sunrise” and “Before Midnight.”

 “I’ve often done films about people who are kind of obsessed or passionate people.
 That’s what you’re looking for in a story,” he said.

-Note: This story was first published on Oct.
-21, 2020.
-It was updated on Oct.
-22, 2020, to correct the name of a Richard Linklater film.
-The correct title is “Boyhood,” not “About a Boy.”